INF554/project-eureka/README.md

 ## Slide 11 - What are the technologies you plan to use?
 - Bootstrap
 - D3.js
-- Google Map API
+- Google Maps API
-- Angular.js
+- Angular
 - React.js
 - Vue.js
-- Fontawesome
+- Font Awesome
-- Underscore
+- Underscore.js
-- Backbone
+- Backbone.js

 ## Slide 12 - How are you going to design, build, and evaluate?
 Developing based on **Agile Model**